ddemaree/wp-migrate/README.md

 This tool is free software, licensed under the MIT License.
 See the [LICENSE](./LICENSE.md) file for more details.

 Copyright (c) 2024 Bits & Letters LLC.

+Oh, and one more thing: WordPress is a registered trademark of the WordPress Foundation, under exclusive license to Automattic, Inc. This project is not affiliated with Matt Mullenweg, Automattic, or the WordPress Foundation.
+This project is brought to you by the letters W, P, F, and U.